inteiros/InvestinderFrontend/README.md

 After they get this authorization, the contact information will be displayed on the 'matches' page, and then they can use the number and e-mail displayed to contact each other and do proper business.

+## Outcomes

-This way, the application eases the customers capitation, the acknowledgement of the investor's risk profile and lets less experienced people enter in the finance fields, expanding its area.
+The application eases the customers capitation, the acknowledgement of the investor's risk profile and lets less experienced people enter in the finance fields, expanding its area.